klaudia121/stunning-future/README.md

-**The relationship between perceived remaining lifetime and psycho-social traits.**
+# **The relationship between perceived remaining lifetime and psycho-social traits**

 # Future prediction model
 This is the project for the advanced programming and machine learning classes.
 We have tried to create the classification model